 They say that one of the most exhilarating and satisfying experiences a person can have is being shot at and missed.
 I’m not at all satisfied but that level of adrenaline is blasting thru the top of my head.

 I might have been sleeping, I might have had an armful, I might have been reading.
-I might have been making love (yL2G’s~e~).
-As it happened, I was typing on this very keyboard when an earth-shattering screech ripped thru my ears.
+I might have been making love to the likes of Ms. Honolulu 1970 (see below).
+As it happened, I was typing on this very keyboard when an earth-shattering screeching ripped thru my ears.
 Instantly, violently crashing in the center of my head in a collision of sound that made my eyes bug out.
 My ears farted and flapped back-and-forth as the shockwave ricocheted out.
-Before I knew it, my ass was a good six inches from my chair and still going up.
+Before I knew it, my ass was a good six inches from my chair and still heading up.
 I landed with a fairly disgusting ‘plop’ as gravity yanked me down.

 “What the fuck was that?”